 Insert the module(s) as shown.
-Because the number of pins are different on either side of the breaks, the module will only fit in the orientation shown.
+Because the number of pins are different on either side of the breaks, the module only fits in the orientation below.
 DRAM SIMM modules have the same pin contacts on both sides.
 SDRAM DIMMs have different pin contacts on each side and therefore have a higher pin density.

-The DIMMs must be 3.3 Volt unbuffered SDRAMs.
+The DIMMs must be 3.3Volt unbuffered SDRAMs.
 To determine the DIMM type, check the notches on the DIMMs (see figure below).